keitaroinc/ckanext-saml2auth/README.rst

 Requirements
 ------------

-For example, you might want to mention here which versions of CKAN this extension works with.
+This extension works with CKAN 2.9+.

 ------------